Constraining an exoplanets magnetic field using star-planet interactions: Acknowledgments

-To explore the behavior of Eq.~\ref{dist2}, we generate synthetic data adding noise drawn from a Gaussian distribution with a standard deviation of $1\sigma$.
-The error bars were generated from a separate Gaussian distribution with the same standard deviation as the original error bars in the C-24 data.
-The time variable was selected using the same timestamps as in the C-24 observations.\\
+To explore the behavior of Eq.~\ref{dist2}, we generate synthetic datasets with the same number of points as our observations but with the timestamps distributed randomly in the same range of dates as the original observations.
+Uncertainties were generated from a separate Gaussian distribution with the same standard deviation as the C-24 data.\\

-By keeping the phase $\phi_1$ as a free parameter, we observe that varying its value and generating the periodogram of the resulting data reproduces observations where only one of the two peaks appears at a time (Fig.~\ref{Fig_2}).
-Thus, regardless of phase, the signal at $P_{\rm orb}=2.64$\,d that corresponds to the planet's period does not appear in the periodogram.
-Instead, this signal is split into the other two, $P_{\text{SPI}-}$ and $P_{\text{SPI}+}$.
+By randomly generating the timestamps, we observe that different distributions of the data points produce periodograms with either $P_{\text{syn}}$ or $P_{\text{a-syn}}$ (Fig.~\ref{Fig_2}).
+Regardless of the timing of the observations, the orbital period $P_{\rm orb}=2.64$\,d does not appear in the periodogram.
 The other period of interest, $P_{\rm rot}$, could appear in the interaction's resulting periodogram as seen in our synthetic data (Fig.\ref{Fig_2}).
-However, we do not find this signal in the calcium indicators, but in the H$\alpha$ line.\\
+We do not find this signal in the calcium indicators, but it is present in the H$\alpha$ line (Fig. \ref{CARMENES_2024_All}).\\

-The reason behind the change in the phase between epochs might be directly related with the nature of the two regions themselves.
-Although the planet moves at a repetitive and predictable path, the hot spot induced by its interaction with the stellar magnetic field can lag or overtake the subplanetary point.
-The magnetic fields lines involved in the SPI between both bodies can have different geometries and shapes, thus a direct, straight and constant connection between the planet and the star is not expected.
-This difference was already seen in the first SPI tentative detections (\cite{Shkolnik_2003}).
-On the side of the star, active regions are known to change in shape, intensity and even latitude trough the activity cycle (Spörer's law).
-Therefore, it is unlikely that a constant phase between both regions is occurring.
+The change in the detected period between epochs might be related to the sampling of the data.
+In data sets with fewer data points, one of the frequencies can dominate the periodogram due to windowing effects or incomplete coverage of the phase space.
+As the number of data points increases and the sampling becomes denser and more uniform, both frequencies could be recovered and appear clearly resolved in the periodogram.

-\subsection{Stellar properties}
+\subsubsection{Stellar properties}